 Discover Ivory Coast

-Côte d'Ivoire is a country with a turbulent history that has experienced two decades of political and military crisis.
-For the past ten years, stability seems to have returned, and with it, a dynamic economy.
-But inequalities remain and a major challenge.
-Its population is a wonderful patchwork of populations, with ways of life specific to each ethnic group and multiple religions.
-The country is divided between rurality dominated by cocoa and urbanity concentrated in Abidjan.
+Côte d'Ivoire is a country with a turbulent history.
+But over the past 15 years, stability has returned, and with it a dynamic, booming economy.
+Since the African Cup of Nations, the country has seen the beginnings of tourism development, which could become an integral part of its economy.
+Its population is a marvellous patchwork of populations, with each ethnic group having its own way of life and multiple religions.
+The country is divided between rural life dominated by cocoa and urban life concentrated in Abidjan.
 But Ivorians unite in a beautiful harmony of celebration, in the maquis to laugh and dance, or to support their soccer team.
-In addition to its fascinating culture, the country has a thousand beauties, including the primary forest of Taï, the green mountains towards Man and a coast between ocean and lagoon of the most poetic.
+In addition to its fascinating culture, the country boasts a thousand beauties, including the primary forest of Taï, the green mountains around Man and a poetic coastline between ocean and lagoon.
+The Sénoufos and Yacoubas, for example, perform traditional ceremonies with masks.

 Pictures and images Ivory Coast